FAQ

 "Our results showed substantial and lasting effects on sexual behaviour in rats after exposure to an SSRI early in life on important sexual outcomes."

 At this stage it is understandable that you may be starting to worry more about your situation.
-This is normal and there are resources available to help.
+This is normal, you are not alone, and there are resources available to help.

 We encourage patients at this stage to focus on:

 • Engaging intelligently with the issue.
-Our website contains many resources to help you understand the current state of scientific literature, and to navigate conversations with family and loved ones.
+Our website contains many resources to help you understand the current state of scientific literature, and to navigate conversations about PSSD.

 • Contributing to community progress where possible.
-Get in touch if you are interested in volunteering.
+Get in touch if you are interested in finding ways to help.
 Every effort counts!
+We would not be where we are today if not for help from community members.

 Some patients have exhibited an unusual and marked sensitivity to substances with anti-androgenic effects, as well as substances that drastically affect serotonin levels.
 Substances such as psilocybin, marijuana, 5-HTP, and other antidepressants have in some cases made patients their condition permanently worse in attempts at alleviating their existing symptoms.
 [3]